teal-finance/incorruptible/README.md

 ## 🎯 Purpose

-- Safer because of random salt in the tokens and understandable/auditable source code.
+- Safer because of random salt, expiration time and client IP in the token.

 - Shorter because of Base91 (no Base64),
-  compression and index instead of key names.
+  compression and indexed-access instead of key names.

 - Faster because of AES (no RSA) and custom bar-metal serializer.